taeastmo/16BMB_manual/docs/source/operations/item_012_ultrasound.rst

    .. note:: Scope Vertical scale may need to be adjusted depending on the signal level to avoid saturation and to optimize the oscilloscope's dynamic range relative to the signal level.

-4. Set the 'Next file #' zero, if needed; and click Go in the Scan panel.
+4. Set the 'Next file #' zero, if needed; and click :guilabel:`Go` in the Scan panel.
 The the frequency sweep will start and conclude on its own.
-To interrupt the scan mid-way click Go again.
+To interrupt the scan mid-way click :guilabel:`Go` again.

    .. important:: Remember to reset Next file # back to 0 before each scan.